marrlab/DomainLab/domainlab/tasks/README.md

 The user should specify the location of the python file like below
 ```
-# suppose the current directory is the root directory of libDG
+# suppose the current directory is the root directory of the repository
 python main_out.py --te_d=sketch --tpath=examples/tasks/demo_task_path_list_small.py --debug --bs=2
 ```